Therapy & Support

-Where and when can I get counseling?
+Where and when can I get therapy?

 We have offices in Paso Robles and San Luis Obispo.
 Both locations are accessible for all abilities and are accessible by public transportation.
 Office hours are 9:00 am - 5:00 pm, Monday - Friday.
 Some support groups take place during evening hours.
-We are unable to provide counseling services on Saturdays or Sundays.
+We are unable to provide therapy services on Saturdays or Sundays.

-Can I donate to counseling services?
+Can I donate to therapy services?

-Client donations for our counseling sessions allow us to maintain our program.
+Client donations for our therapy sessions allow us to maintain our program.
 Due to the generosity of our clients and funders we are able to serve the small number of clients who are unable to donate for services.

 OTHER SUPPORT GROUPS